Fuji Mountain Guides

 How long does it take to get up and down Mt.
 Fuji?

-On our in season 2 day tours the climb to the summit is spread out over two days.
-On day 1 we will hike about 6 km to our lodging for the night (3,400 meters) in about 6-7 hrs.
-From here to the summit on day 2, it is about a 1 1/2 hr. climb and the descent to the 5th station tends to be 3-4 hours.
+On our in-season two-day tours, the climb to the summit is spread out over two days.
+On Day 1 we will hike about 6 km to our lodging for the night (3,400 meters) in about 6-7 hours.
+From here to the summit on Day 2, it is about a 1 1/2-hour climb and the descent to the 5th station tends to be 3-4 hours.
 These are just approximations, as the time it takes to hike up and down Mt.
 Fuji varies from group to group.

 What is the tour minimum and maximum group size?